+Refer to the Procurement section of this NOFO for procurement prior approval requirements.
 Contracts must be submitted to GMD as an attachment to the next financial report filed following execution of the contract.
 Documentation demonstrating how the contract was procured shall be maintained by the subrecipient and available for review during monitoring or upon request.
 If a subrecipient has paid a contractor with grant funds without a contract in place, the subrecipient may be required to repay all related contractual expenses for failure to properly support the use of award funds.

-For information on contract assistance, including contract types and sample language, see Guide to Procurements Under DOJ Grants and Cooperative Agreements (revised November 2020) at https://www.ojp.gov/doj-guide-to-procurement-procedures.
+For information on contract assistance, including contract types and sample language, see Guide to Procurements Under DOJ Grants and Cooperative Agreements (revised October 2024).